-These three words in English are one word in Hebrew-ayeka.22
+These three words in English are one word in Hebrew-ayeka.17

 When you read this, how do you imagine hearing the tone in His voice?
-In your imagination, does he sound angry?
+In your imagination, does He sound angry?
 Disappointed?
 Sad?
 Frantic?

-Why do you imagine his voice and tone sounding that way?
+Why do you imagine His voice and tone sounding that way?

-I often imagine His voice sounding something like a mixture of sadness and hope all at once.
+I often imagine His voice sounding something like a mixture of sadness and hope.
 Sad because they had broken shalom.
 Hopeful because He knew He could cover their shame (and He did, with animal skins).
 He was looking for them-not to kill them, but to save them.
 The Lord was looking to enter into their heartbreak so that He could begin the work of restoration.